More pages doesn't mean more revenue

 Start with full oversight.
 Review every recommendation until you trust the output.
 Then move to automatic once you're confident in the results.

-Manual review vs automated sieve
+Manual keyword research vs automated sieve

-Without the topic sieve
+Without automated topic filtering

-With Similar AI's topic sieve
+With Similar AI's Topic Sieve

-• Intent-level deduplication catches overlaps even when wording differs
+- The Topic Sieve’s cannibalization detection catches overlaps even when wording differs

-• Minimum product thresholds ensure every page has enough relevant listings
+- Minimum product thresholds ensure every page has enough relevant listings

 Why you can trust this